Magnetic response of twisted bilayer graphene: Magnetic response quantities

 where the difference to the grand-canonical ensemble lies in the $B$-dependent chemical potential.
-The dHvA oscillations are shown in Figures \ref{fig:dHvA} and \ref{fig:my_label}, with the AB'/BA' interaction leading to enhanced oscillations and the AA'/BB' interaction damping the oscillations, compared to the non-interacting case.
+The dHvA oscillations are shown in Figures \ref{fig:dHvA} and \ref{fig:my_label}, with the $AB^{\prime}$/$BA^{\prime}$ interaction leading to enhanced oscillations and the $AA^{\prime}$/$BB^{\prime}$ interaction damping the oscillations, compared to the non-interacting case.